rtraction/covid-19-individuals/README.md

-# COVID-19 Business Self Assessment Tool
+# COVID-19 Financial Aid Self Assessment Tool for individuals

 **NOTE:** This tool was forked off an existing tool ongov / covid-19-self-assessment - most info here is taken from it, too